Those interested in the Perfectly Proper and/or Slightly Eccentric may enjoy pursuing the following links:

 Other Etiquette Sites

 LaCrasia Gloves, despite some unusual fetish-style photography, is probably the last surviving first-class glovemaker in the United States.
 Ladies especially will want a pair of their custom-made debutante gloves.
-Gentleman should check their White Formal Gloves for balls and dress parades.
+Gentleman should check their extensive collection for all occasions.

 Gulden and Brown Vintage Gowns offers authentic vintage couture for ladies as well as a lot of additional information many ladies would do well to learn.